 Note: Income measure includes both earned and unearned income.
 The source is the CPS March data extracts produced by the Center for Economics Policy Research.
-Available at http://ceprdata.org/cps-uniform-data-extracts/march-cps-supplement/march-cps-data (last accessed November 2014).
+Available at http://ceprdata.org/cps-uniform-data-extracts/march-cps-supplement/march-cps-data.

-To examine the relationship between unionism and middle class status among parents and offspring, we use the Panel Study of Income Dynamics (PSID), which contains information on the incomes and union status of parents and of their adult offspring.
+The Panel Study of Income Dynamics (PSID), which contains information on the incomes and union status of parents and of their adult offspring, is used to examine the relationship between unionism and middle-class status among parents and offspring.
 It displays a similar decline in the middle-income group to that in the CPS.

 Table 1: The proportion of unionized and proportion of workers by position in the income distribution for parents and offspring, by union status